-The DC Section of the Pension Fund has assets of c£1.1bn (as at 31 December 2022), the majority of members and assets are invested in the default strategy which has been designed as a lifestyle strategy, with the asset allocation depending on the member's expected retirement date.
-While the Trustee has considered the range of funds available to members with climate-related risks in mind, the majority of the analysis conducted over the year has focused on outcomes arising from the Fund's "popular arrangements" - the Drawdown Lifestyle Strategy (default strategy) and the BlackRock Global 50:50 Index Fund.
+The DC Section of the Pension Fund has assets of c£1.2bn (as at 31 December 2023), the majority of members and assets are invested in the default lifestyle strategy and alternative lifestyle strategies, with the asset allocation depending on the member's expected retirement date.
+While the Trustee has considered the range of funds available to members with climate-related risks in mind, the majority of the analysis conducted over the year has focused on outcomes arising from the Fund's "popular arrangements" - the Drawdown Lifestyle Strategy (default strategy) and the BlackRock Global 50:50 Index Fund1.